jhpyle/docassemble/_docs/functions.md

     list_of_fruit: raw(fruit_list)
 {% endhighlight %}

-Now, the resulting .docx file will contain:
+Now, the resulting DOCX file will contain:

 > Don't forget to bring apples!
 > Don't forget to bring oranges!

-Note that another way to pass "raw" values to a .docx template is to use a list of [`raw field variables`].
+Note that another way to pass "raw" values to a DOCX template is to use a list of [`raw field variables`].

-Moreover, the easiest way to pass "raw" values is to omit `field`, `field code`, `field variables`, `code`, and `raw field variables` entirely, so that your .docx file is [assembled] using your full set of interview variables.
+Moreover, the easiest way to pass "raw" values is to omit `field`, `field code`, `field variables`, `code`, and `raw field variables` entirely, so that your DOCX file is [assembled] using your full set of interview variables.

 # <a name="yourown"></a>Writing your own functions